codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 **Filters**

-Filter to view the subset deployments of interest to you, by Date range, PRs, issues, committers and more.
+View the subset of deployments of interest to you.
+Filter by Date range, PRs, issues, committers, and more.

 **Deployment chart**